Are Alcoholism and OCD Related?

 OCD and Alcoholism Are Both Complex Diseases

-Treatments for alcohol addiction generally start with a monitored detox program.
+Treatments for alcohol addiction generally start with a monitored alcohol detox program.
 Depending on the duration of your alcohol use, the amount that you’ve been drinking, and other health and genetic factors, detox can take anywhere from one to three days to overcome the physical aspects of alcohol addiction.

 Look Forward to a Healthier, Happier Future